Corporate Governance Statement 2018

 Direct and controlling interest 0 shares

-During the financial period, the Board of Directors had seventeen (17) meetings.
+During the financial period, the Board of Directors held twenty-two (22) meetings.
 Some of the meetings were held by e-mail or telephone.

 The composition of the Board of Directors does not meet Recommendation 9 of the Finnish Corporate Governance Code concerning diversity, in that both genders are not represented on the Board.
 However, the company’s objective is to include both genders in the composition of the Board of Directors.